Introduction

 If you’re a fast-paced traveler and have extra time to visit some more areas during your day in downtown Manhattan, consider these nearby options:

-A short walk from Battery Park is the Financial District, where New York City gets its reputation as the world’s most important financial center.
+Battery Park is located in the Financial District, the part of New York City that has earned its reputation as the world’s most important financial center.
 You can see iconic landmarks that define the neighborhood’s character, including the famous Charging Bull statue, a symbol of financial optimism.
 If you are a history lover, you will want to visit Trinity Church, a beautiful Gothic Revival building where prominent historical figures like Alexander Hamilton are buried.
+I write more about Trinity Church in my guide to hidden gems in New York City.

 This neighborhood in the downtown Manhattan area is also home to the New York Stock Exchange and other historic sites like Federal Hall, where George Washington took his oath of office as the country’s first president.
 I write more about the Financial District in my 5-day NYC itinerary.